 For D17, the core site is at a significantly lower elevation than its associated relocatable sites.
-As such, the switch from off-season sampling to field season sampling at SJER will not automatically trigger field season sampling at the relocatable sites until later in the season (when the landscape is snow-free).
+As such, the switch from off-season sampling to field season sampling at SJER will not automatically trigger field season sampling at the TEAK relocatable sites until later in the season (when the landscape is snow-free).
+Instead, TEAK will initiate monthly sampling based on the scheduled dates for NIWO (on the basis of similar high elevation).
+Heavy snow makes year-round phenology sampling at TEAK impractical, with multiple plots inaccessable from November to April.
+SOAP will follow the standard relocatable collection schedule (e.g., monthly sampling after mosquitoes are detected at the core site), with the expectation that 3-4 winter bouts may be cancelled due to limited site access.

-- 1. SOAP (relocatable): May through September - 2.
-TEAK (relocatable): May through August